cloudify-cosmo/cloudify-vsphere-plugin/docs/index.rst

 OS Templates
 ~~~~~~~~~~~~

-* You need two OS templates within the vSphere datastores.
+* You need two OS templates within the vSphere datastores,
-  One for the Cloudify manager and one for the application VMs.
+  one for the Cloudify Manager and one for the application VMs.
-  The Cloudify manager template must have CentOS 7 installed.
+  The Cloudify Manager template must have CentOS 7 installed.
   The application VM template should accept the Cloudify agent public key for its root user.
-  The Cloudify manager template must accept the cloudify manager public key.
+  The Cloudify Manager template must accept the Cloudify Manager public key.
-  Note that you can choose to use same template for both the manager and the application VMs,
+  Note that you can choose to use same template for both Cloudify Manager and the application VMs,
   in that case the shared template must accept both public keys.
 * Both templates must have SSH activated and open on the firewall.
 * Both templates must have VMWare tools installed.
 Instructions for this can be found on the [VMWare site](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2075048).
 Please note, however, that the instructions on this site give incorrect tools for importing keys (it should be using `rpm --import <key>` rather than the apt-key equivalent).
 After following the instructions you should also run: `chkconfig vmtoolsd on`.